Advisory Services

 The court in the case has answered the issue of whether a partner can be convicted and held to be vicariously liable when the partnership firm is not accused of the offence.
 While interpreting Section 141 of the act, the court states that the partner can only be held vicariously liable when the principal or primary accused is the company.
 It means that the vicarious liability of the partner only arises when the company or firm is the primary offender.
 The sole acts of the director or firm cannot make the company liable for the offence.

 The court in the case has answered the issue of whether the non-executive directors can be held liable for the offence under Section 138 of the Negotiable Instruments Act, 1881.
 The court reiterated that the complaint shall not indulge every director of the company in its complaint for cheque dishonour.
 The complainant shall only file a complaint against those directors who are directly connected with the transactions.
-Therefore, the liability of independent non-executive directors could not be inferred for the offences to they are not directly related to.
+Therefore, the liability of independent non-executive directors could not be inferred for the offenses to they are not directly related to.

-The Negotiable Instruments Act, 1881, under Section 138, read with Section 141 of the act, had clearly stated its intention to make the liability of directors for the offence committed by them in the name of the company.
+The Negotiable Instruments Act 1881, under Section 138, read with Section 141 of the act, had clearly stated its intention to make the liability of directors for the offence committed by them in the name of the company.
 By the general principle of law, they are the management of the company and are responsible for the daily conduct of the business.
 Similarly, if any case is brought for cheque dishonour, the directors, managers, or other responsible persons can be held vicariously liable.
 At the same time, the complainant shall only indulge those managerial persons who are directly related to the transactions.

 Read our Article: Liabilities and Disqualifications for Appointment of Director

-Are you human?: 8 + 9 =
+Are you human?: 3 + 3 =

 Easy Payment Options Available No Spam.
 No Sharing.
 100% Confidentiality